pepstock-org/Charba/readme.md

       * this is a **breaking change** because now the `HorizontalChart` class needs that dataset class instead of `BarDataset`.
     * remove `setType` method from `Dataset` class.
  * add `toCSSBackgroundProperty` methods for `Gradient` and `Pattern` into `Utilities` class in order to get the CSS property value of the canvas object.
+ * change the `Plugin` interface into to have `afterInit` the native chart instance.
+ * change `LegendCallback` interface in order to return a `SafeHtml` object instead of use `SafeHtmlBuilder`.
+ * create `HtmlLegendBuilder` plugin in order to create HTML legend instead of using the CHART.JS one
+    * add some methods to `LegendLabelItem` class in order to manage text as HTML.

 ### Fixed Bugs